NBISweden/development-guidelines/README.md

 whenever new commits are integrated into the main branch.

 #### What you need (cost)
 Your team will need to write automated tests for each new feature, improvement or bug fix.
+It should also
-You need a continuous integration server that can monitor the main repository and run the tests automatically for every new commits pushed.
+limit the size of the changes to make them easier to review and merge as soon as they're ready.
-Developers need to merge their changes as often as possible, at least once a day.
+You need a continuous integration server that can monitor the main repository and run the tests automatically.

 #### What you gain
 Less bugs get shipped to production as regressions are captured early by the automated tests.
 Building the release is easy as all integration issues have been solved early.